 Thank you for your interest in the UCLA Adult Neurology Residency program!
-Our training program thrives on the foundational principles of unending Curiosity for knowlege and truth, Compassion for our patients, communities, colleagues and Commitment to excel in all we endeavor.
+Our training program thrives on the foundational principles of unending curiosity for knowledge and truth, compassion for our patients, communities, colleagues and commitment to excel in all we endeavor.
 UCLA Neurology's rich clinical and scientific environments provide the foundation supporting our principles.
 Our residents are given a broad range of clinical experience by virtue of the large and diverse population of patients served, the multiple facilities through which residents rotate, and the broad scope of faculty expertise.
-The UCLA Medical Center, in Westwood which is the main university campus, is one of the top tertiary referral centers in the US.
-It primarily serves the large geographical area of Southern California, regularly receiving patients from across the United States and the world.
+The Ronald Reagan UCLA Medical Center in Westwood, which is the main university campus, is one of the top tertiary referral centers in the U.S. It primarily serves the large geographical area of Southern California, regularly receiving patients from across the United States and the world.
 Neurology patients at the Westwood facility, the Olive View-UCLA Medical Center and the West Los Angeles Veterans Administration Medical Center comprise an exceptionally diverse patient population in terms of culture, race and economic status, as would be expected in the second largest metropolitan area in the country.

 S. Thomas Carmichael, MD, PhD